St. George's School, Chennai: Renovation of old structure

 The Manorial Conway House, a century old building in the school campus was renovated and resulted in concerns from heritage activists.
 The school correspondent Mr. G.K.
 Francis clarified that part of the building had to be renovated since it was not safe for the children.
 He also clarified that only the Chapel was part of the heritage structure listed by CMDA and others are not and does not require permission from CMDA.

 Tercentenary celebrations

-St George's school's tercentenary celebrations were held between 23 April 2015 and 25 April 2015, the celebrations included sporting activities including old and new students, a carnival and a Christmas dance.
-There was also an on-stage performance from the band called "Second Coming" (St George's alumni).
+St George's school's tercentenary celebrations were held between 23 April 2015 and 25 April 2015.

-These celebrations (called "Georgian reunion") brought many old students back to the campus, the sporting activities included hockey, football and cricket for men and throw ball for women.